 Aizer uses the probability a home was certified at a child’s time of birth in place of the changes in a child’s lead level.
 In 1997, landlords were required to obtain lead-reduction certificates to rent their properties, leading to a decrease in lead levels.
 Though lead-reduction certificates are still correlated with a mother’s education, Aizer looks only at low-income neighborhoods, where she assumes maternal education is consistently low—like in the winter when the temperature is consistently cold.
 Using the lead certificates allowed Aizer show a causal effect of lead levels on test scores.

-Aizer’s results are just the tip of the iceberg.
-She noted that lead is the only extensively measured toxin, but there are many other possible toxins to examine such as cadmium, mercury, or arsenic.
+These results are just the tip of the iceberg.
+Aizer noted that lead is the only extensively measured toxin, but there are many other possible toxins to examine such as cadmium, mercury, or arsenic.
 Aizer also emphasized that lead exposure is a far graver issue in developing countries, resulting in intellectual disabilities of 600,000 children each year, according to a 2014 World Health Organization report.

 This research suggests that environment forces affect children’s educational outcomes.
 Unequal distribution leads certain groups to be more exposed to toxins, and this exposure further perpetuates inequality: a dangerous cycle.